Super Mario Kart: Reception

 Super Mario Kart received critical acclaim and proved to be a commercial success; it received a Player's Choice release after selling one million copies and went on to sell 8.76 million copies worldwide, becoming the fourth best-selling game ever for the SNES.
 In Japan, it was the top-selling game in September 1992 and became a multi-million seller in 1992, eventually selling a total of 3.82 million in Japan.
 In Europe, it was the top-selling game during the first quarter of 1993, above the Sega Mega Drive titles Sonic the Hedgehog 2 and Streets of Rage 2 during the same period.
-In the United Kingdom, Super Mario Kart was the top-selling Super NES game in February 1993, and it went on to be the seventh best-selling game of 1993 with more than 250,000 sales in the country.
+In the United Kingdom, Super Mario Kart was the top-selling SNES game in February 1993, and it went on to be the seventh best-selling game of 1993 with more than 250,000 sales in the country.

 Aggregate scoring sites GameRankings and MobyGames both give an average of more than 90 percent.
 Critics praised the game's Mode 7 graphics.
 Another aspect of the game to have been praised is its gameplay, which Thunderbolt has described as the "deepest [and] most addictive... to be found on the SNES console".
 Retrospective reviews of the game have been positive with perfect scores given by review sites including Thunderbolt and HonestGamers.
 The use of the style and characters from the Mario franchise was also praised as well as the individual characteristics of each racer.
 Mean Machines described the game as having "struck gold" in a way that no other – not even its sequels – has matched and GameSpot named the game as one of the greatest games of all time for its innovation, gameplay and visual style.
 Entertainment Weekly wrote that although the game might appear to be a "cynical attempt by Nintendo to cash in on its Super Mario franchise" the review concluded that "plunking the familiar characters down in souped-up go-carts actually makes for a delightful racing game."
 GamePro said the game "does an excellent job of capturing the thrill of Go-cart racing, and wraps it up in the familiar, fun, Mario-land atmosphere."
 The reviewer also praised the use of Mode 7 and challenging CPU-controlled opponents.